CADKEY or Catia?

-As for using the model for manufacturing, it started with IGES which first were in a surface format, of course, moving to solids in the mid 1990’s.
+As for using the model for manufacturing, it started with IGES which first were in 3D wireframe, then in a surface format, of course, moving to solids in the mid 1990’s.
 IGES released a solid model translation but soon was replaced with the new, more robust, STEP

-Good God, even lowly CADKEY that was developed by engineers had that.
+Good God, even lowly CADKEY that was developed by engineers had IGES and STEP.
 It was just too obvious.
 But the CADKEY developers were much, much smarter, they actually included the documentation in the same file as the 3D modeled part.

 It is a bit confusing, you had to have documentation.
 CNC was in its infancy at the time of the release of Pro/e.
 Oh, believe me, I will get into that later.

 Ah, the associated separate drawing was a misnomer for sure, since we didn’t draw anything anymore caused huge problems for PDM and PLM.
 Now you had the 3D modeled part and an associated document to maintain.
 Hmmm this is even more than a bit confusing.
 Do you know even today the 3D modeled part doesn’t include the information that there may be an associated drawing?
 Impossible you say?
 Bring up your favorite Solidworks part.

 I will not go into the complex operation of Pro/e.
 It was incredibly unique and there was nothing that could compete.
 I bet the demos were incredible as compare to what??
 Nothing.
 Computervision and Catia were still struggling with Boolean solids.
 PTC promised to reduce drawing time of 90% one fellow told me.
 Of course, designing in Pro/e was and still is torturous.